SvenGroot/WslManagementPS/docs/Import-WslDistribution.md

 Import-WslDistribution D:\backup.tar.gz D:\wsl\mydistro "Ubuntu" -RawDestination
 ```

-This example imports the file named D:\backup.tar.gz as a distribution named "Ubuntu", whose file
+This example imports the file named `D:\backup.tar.gz` as a distribution named "Ubuntu", whose file
-system will be stored in the directory D:\wsl\mydistro.
+system will be stored in the directory `D:\wsl\mydistro`.
 The name of the distribution is not appended
 to this path because the RawDestination parameter was used.

 ### EXAMPLE 3